smartdevicelink/sdl_evolution/proposals/0245-sharing-wifi-ssid-and-password.md

 It is advised to restrict `JoinNetwork` to be sent only by encrypted RPC service, but it is up to particular OEM.
 SDL does not enforce `JoinNetwork` to be sent only by encrypted RPC service.

 If `JoinNetwork` or `OnSystemCapabilityUpdated` should not be protected, there are no additional issues.
-If `JoinNetwork` or `OnSystemCapabilityUpdate` are allowed only via protected RPC service, the following rules are applied:
+If `JoinNetwork` or `OnSystemCapabilityUpdated` are allowed only via protected RPC service, the following rules are applied:

 * Reject `JoinNetwork` from mobile if it is sent via unprotected service. (guaranteed by SDL 0207)
 * Reject `JoinNetwork` from HMI if appropriate mobile has not started protected service yet (result code: REJECT)
-* SDL should not send `OnSystemCapabilityUpdate` to HMI until appropriate mobile won't start secure RPC service.<br>
+* SDL should not send `OnSystemCapabilityUpdated` to HMI until appropriate mobile won't start secure RPC service.<br>

-__Note:__ Such rule is required because HMI `OnSystemCapabilityUpdate` for HMI can be trigger for sending `JoinNetwork` to mobile.
+__Note:__ Such rule is required because HMI `OnSystemCapabilityUpdated` for HMI can be trigger for sending `JoinNetwork` to mobile.

-* Starting secure RPC service should trigger postponed `OnSystemCapabilityUpdate` to HMI.
+* Starting secure RPC service should trigger postponed `OnSystemCapabilityUpdated` to HMI.
-* In case if `JoinNetwork` is allowed non secure, SDL not should postpone `OnSystemCapabilityUpdate` to HMI.
+* In case if `JoinNetwork` is allowed non secure, SDL not should postpone `OnSystemCapabilityUpdated` to HMI.

 Consider following sequences:
 <!--